Chronology - Adaptation Committee

 institutional arrangements and mobilization of finance in developing countries; the

 importance of integrating adaptation into development; the role of the private

 sector; and the NAP process.

 The workshop was informed by a synthesis paper ( AC/2015/9), based on submissions and other relevant

-information on

-on the workshop webpage.
+information are available on the workshop

 24-27 February: Seventh meeting of the Adaptation Committee, Bonn,

 At its seventh meeting the

 Adaptation Committee (AC) members elected a new Co-Chair, Mr. Don Lemmen